beesanderson/mintbean-hackaton-paint-app/README.md

 - Event End Date - 11/23/2021

+I used this [CodePen](https://codepen.io/HarryGateaux/pen/BApxl) as the original root of this project to see how it worked.
+It is currently saved in its own folder `/codepen` but I doubt I will keep it for the entirety of the project.

 ## The Hackathon Instructions:
 These are the [instructions](https://mintbean.io/meets/cfa4fa54-c706-4c51-a04f-671f6686f9fd/resources) for the Mintbean Hackathon Hiring Event.
 The following are links for inspiration and visuals of what the project fundamental code structure options are.

+- Reality of situation: I am completely unqualified to partake in this challenge...so let's do it :)

-## Code Pen Link: HTML5 Drawing Pad
+### Code Pen Link: HTML5 Drawing Pad
-This is the link of the original project root copied and pasted for comprehension and to mess with the code, perhaps for reason of reverse engineering? https://codepen.io/HarryGateaux/pen/BApxl
+https://codepen.io/HarryGateaux/pen/BApxl

-## Drawing From Dots
+### Drawing From Dots
 https://codepen.io/cftflora/pen/xdAIw

-## SVG Coloring Book
+### SVG Coloring Book
 https://codepen.io/tigt/pen/xZEdoP